weaviate/weaviate-io/developers/weaviate/configuration/schema-configuration.md

 ## Data objects and structure

-Data objects in Weaviate always belongs to a Class, and has one or more Properties.
+Each data object in Weaviate always belongs to a Class, and has one or more Properties.

 ### Auto-schema

-If you don't create a schema manually before adding data, a schema will be generated automatically (available from Weaviate version v1.5.0).
+If you don't create a schema manually before adding data, a schema will be generated automatically (starting with Weaviate version v1.5.0).
 This feature is present and on by default, which you can change in the Weaviate's environment variables (e.g. in `docker-compose.yml`): default: `AUTOSCHEMA_ENABLED:  'true'`, disable by setting `AUTOSCHEMA_ENABLED: 'false'`.

 It has the following characteristics: